Top 10 Mick Jagger Rolling Stones Songs

 ‘Jumpin’ Jack Flash’

 Keith Richards‘ stinging riff drives “Jumpin’ Jack Flash,” but it’s Jagger’s strutting vocal that steers it.
-Following a brief trip into paisley-colored pyschedelia, the band charged back hard in 1968, sparking a creative burst that hasn’t been matched by anyone since.
-“Jumpin’ Jack Flash” kicks off this fertile period, with Jagger renewed and ready for a fight.
+Following a brief trip into paisley-colored psychedelia, the band charged back hard in 1968, sparking a creative burst that hasn’t been matched by anyone since.
+“Jumpin’ Jack Flash” kicks off this fertile period, with Jagger leading a group renewed and ready for a fight.

 ‘Sympathy for the Devil’